Approach Words: Integrated City, Sustainability, Urban Livability

-The Amman Cycling Map is an individual mapping initiative that identifies the main routes frequently used by cyclists across the city.
-It was created in response to the increasing number of traffic accidents involving cyclists and the broader challenges faced by bikers in Jordan.
-As Amman is widely considered an unfriendly city for cycling, this initiative represents a significant step in urging the government to address cyclists’ needs and improve road safety.
+The Amman Cycling Map is a mapping initiative that identifies the main routes frequently used by cyclists across the city.1 It was created in response to the increasing number of traffic accidents involving cyclists and the broader challenges faced by cyclists in Jordan.2 As Amman is widely considered an unsafe city for cycling, this initiative represents a significant step in urging the government to address the needs of cyclists and improve road safety.3

 Title: Amman Cycling Map Displayed in Amman Design Week